 - Parks – Whin Park and Bellfield Park both have excellent outdoor play equipment; Whin Park also has a mini-railway and boating pond.

-- Inverness Ice Centre – offers public skating sessions throughout the year
+- Inverness Ice Centre – offers public skating sessions throughout the year.
+Please check the opening times in advance.

-- Inverness Leisure – a 25m competition pool and leisure pool including flumes and wave pool
+- Inverness Leisure – a 25m competition pool and leisure pool including flumes and wave pool.
+Due to Covid-19, bookings must be made in advance.

 - Inverness Crazy Golf – the whole family can be challenged by a 12 hole crazy golf course (April – October only)